 NWC is comprised of two organizational bodies.

-- Daytime Ladies: steeped in the traditional and historic functions of the club and
+- First Edition: steeped in the traditional and historic functions of the Club and

 NWC is a local women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service.
 This mission is achieved by: